elimirks/b64/README.md

 It will only run on Linux x86_64 systems.

-To compile or run, you'll need to have the GNU assembler (`as`) and GNU linker (`ld`) installed.
+To compile or run, you do NOT need any GNU tools like `as` or `ld` anymore!

-The generated assembly isn't great, but it supports everything in the original B.
+The generated binary isn't great, but it supports everything in the original B.

 ## Using b64
 Run `-h` for help: